 Skin is made up of three layers — the outer layer (epidermis), the underlying skin (dermis) and the subcutaneous tissue.
 If the outermost layer of the epidermis doesn't contain enough water, skin will lose elasticity and feel rough.
 Despite this connection, however, there's a lack of research showing that drinking extra water has any impact on skin hydration or appearance.

 If you're looking to maintain hydrated skin, there are steps you can take:

-- Moisturize immediately after a bath, shower or washing your hands and regularly throughout the day.
+- Moisturize immediately after taking a bath or shower or washing your hands.

 - Use a humidifier.

-If you're concerned about dry skin, contact your health care provider or a dermatologist.
+If you're concerned about dry skin, talk to your doctor or a dermatologist.